Newly Aligned Performance Review Cycle

 For several years, the University has operated with two separate performance cycles: the academic cycle (July 1 – June 30), and the merit cycle (October 1 – September 30).
 Using two cycles has created confusion, misalignment, inconsistencies, and disconnect between feedback and merit.
-Moving forward, we have decided to condense these cycles into one performance timeline aligned with our fiscal year.
+Moving forward, we have decided to condense these cycles into one performance timeline.
 Having one performance cycle across the University will create better efficiencies, budget alignment, and recognition.

 Performance Management at DU

 All benefited staff members participate in the Performance Management at DU program, designed to encourage regular conversations with a focus on employee development.
 The Performance Management at DU program includes:

 Performance planning includes three parts: setting job goals and objectives, reviewing the five competencies, and creating a professional development plan.
 Performance planning is done at the beginning of the performance year.
 Goals help make sure that what you're doing aligns with the organization's mission and priorities.